illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - Slightly more expensive than equivalent RPi
 - ***BeagleBone AI***
     - Pros:
-        - The processor data manual is 8063 pages.
-This is a real industrial controller
+        - Uses a bonafide industrial controller
-        - PRU co-processor can stream data, ie, oscilloscope-like
         - 100% open source project, both hardware and software
         - The "black" and the "AI" share the same cape outline
     - Cons: